MathIsAlpha/ml-finance-sandbox/01_Asset_Pricing_Factor_Models/README.md

 - Fama, E. F. & French, K. R. (1993), *Common Risk Factors in the Returns on Stocks and Bonds*.
 - Carhart, M. M. (1997), *On Persistence in Mutual Fund Performance*.
 - Fama, E. F. & French, K. R. (2015), *A Five-Factor Asset Pricing Model*.

-## License and Intended Use

-This project is provided for educational and personal research purposes.
-Check the terms of use of the data providers before any commercial reuse.